csaatechnicalarts/rust-creative-coding-workbook/raylib-alpha-rangoli/README.md

 `$> cargo build -p raylib-alpha-rangoli`

-`$> cargo run -p raylib-alpha-rangoli -- -n 5`
+`$> cargo run -p raylib-alpha-rangoli -- -n 5 -f a -l z`

-The second Cargo command uses the first five letters of the alphabet, `a-e`, to generate the rangoli pattern.
+The second Cargo command uses the first five letters, 'a-e', of the alphabet (ranging from 'a' to 'z') to generate the rangoli pattern.
 The text output is the first example shown above.
 The second one shows a 12 letter pattern.

 ## Raylib Version: From Text to Glyph